FIUS/DrinklistV4/README.md

   * The id of the checkin list in pretix
   * Defaults to: `None`
 * `PRETIX_ORGANIZER`
-  * The organizer shot name of the event in pretix
+  * The organizer short name of the event in pretix
   * Defaults to: `None`
 * `PRETIX_EVENT`
   * The event slug of the event in pretix